dedis/cothority/README.md

 During 2018, we hope to bring you the following new pieces:
 - Cross platform mobile application to interact with the cisc and pop services
-- Evoting using a Neff shuffle
 - Omniledger implementation using key/value pair storage and protected by darcs
-- Onchain-secrets (Scarab) to hide secrets in plain sight on the public ledger!

 Other pieces we hope to achieve in 2018:
 - Distributed internet archival functionality